RealKinetic/gcp-oidc-proxy/README.md

   whitelist all paths.
 - The service account for the Cloud Function needs to be added as a member of the protected resource with appropriate roles configured.
+- Optionally, Basic authentication can be enabled by setting `AUTH_USERNAME` and `AUTH_PASSWORD` environment variables.
+If either of these is not set, authentication is disabled.

 ## Local Development